wp-plugins/sexybookmarks/readme.txt

 * Thanks to [Crey Design](http://creydesign.com) for the new background image.
 * Thanks to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
 * Thanks to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
-* Thanks to [Gautam Gupta](http://gaut.am/) for figuring out the extremely annoying Twitter encoding bug!
+* Thanks to [Gautam Gupta](http://gaut.am/) for countless bug patches as well as porting SB to bbPress!
 * Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
 * Thanks to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite